Transport in Vienna: Public transport

+Vienna's public transport services are incorporated into a larger intermodal system, the Verkehrsverbund Ost-Region (VOR).
+VOR includes railway and bus lines in Vienna and the nearby states of Lower Austria and Burgenland.
+Outside the core zone of Vienna, which uses a flat fare, ticket prices are calculated based on distance.

 Airports

 Vienna International Airport is located to the southeast of Vienna.
 The airport handled 22 million passengers in 2012.
 Following lengthy negotiations with surrounding communities, the airport will be expanded to increase its capacity by adding a third runway.
 The airport is currently undergoing a major expansion, including a new terminal building opened in 2012 to prepare for an expected increase in passengers.

 Another airport that's rather close to the city is Bratislava Airport in Slovakia.
 The airport is primarily used by low-cost airlines, such as Ryanair.
-It is a few kilometres away from the city, which means that Bratislava & Vienna shares each other's airports, due to the fact that both cities are not far away from each other.
+It is a few kilometres away from the city, meaning that Bratislava & Vienna share each other's airports, due to the fact that both cities are not far away from each other.